alexanderkarlberg/disorder/README.md

 Bugs
 ====

-There are no known bugs.
+There are no known bugs at the moment.

+In the past there have been bugs, discovered by myself and others.
+I would in particular like to thank

+Melissa van Beekveld
+Silvia Ferrario Ravasio

+for reporting a number of them!